flipcoder/singlefile/README.md

 Client-side require() of packages is also supported by using browserify invisibly in the background.

-Keep in mind any functions that your server and client use must be nested in or included from the client and server function themselves.
+Keep in mind any functions that your client uses must be nested in or included from the client function itself.
 This allows separation.

 Now that you know the anatomy of a singlefile app, run `./basic-example.ls` and open `localhost:3000` in your browser.